Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Background

 An action of a group $N$ on $\sG$ consists of a compatible pair of actions of $N$ on the set of objects and the set of morphisms of $\sG$ (i.e. the action is a map $N \to \Aut(\sG)$ into the group of automorphisms of $\sG$).
 We let $[x],[\alpha]$, etc.\ denote the equivalence classes of objects and morphisms in $\sG$ with respect to the action of $N$.
 Suppose we are given a group $N$ acting on $\sG$ such that the action is free on the objects.
-Then we can consider the quotient category $\sG/N$, whose objects are the equivalences classes of objects of $\sG$, and where morphisms are given by
+Then we define the \textbf{quotient category} $\sG/N$ as follows.
+The objects of $\sG/N$ are the equivalences classes of objects of $\sG$ under the action of $N$.
+The morphisms are given by